floris-xlx/supabase_rs/README.md

 I'm actively covering the entire Supabase API including Auth, Realtime, Storage etc

 ## Feature flags
+- **`graphql`**: Enables the `GraphQL` module to interact without REST.
 - **`storage`**: Enables the `Storage` module to interact with Supabase Storage.

+* Note
+GraphQL and REST can be used together as the Client is shared from wherever it was authenticated initially.

 ## Database Features